What is a copyright? Is my work covered by copyright?

 Some library activities may be protected under fair use.
 More information in fair use is available by going to the Libraries tab and following the Libraries and Fair Use link.
 Additional questions can be directed to firstname.lastname@example.org.

-I would like to report a copyright infringement on an OSU website.
+I would like to report a copyright infringement on an Ohio State University website.
 How do I do this?

-See the section titled Reporting Copyright Infringement on OSU Websites on the Copyright Information page, also linked in the footer below, to find information on reporting what you think may be infringing material.
+See the section titled Reporting Copyright Infringement on Ohio State University websites on the Copyright Information page, also linked in the footer below, to find information on reporting what you think may be infringing material.

-Where do I find OSU’s policy on file-sharing and other copyright issues?
+Where do I find The Ohio State University's policy on file-sharing and other copyright issues?

 Where can I go for extra help with my copyright questions?